Experimental study of three-dimensional turbulence under a free surface

 Abstract:

 In many environmental flows, an air-water free surface interacts with a turbulent flow in the water phase.
-To reproduce this situation, we propose an original experimental setup, which is an evolution of the Randomly Actuated Synthetic Jet Array (RASJA) device used to study turbulence with a low mean flow.
-By using a central pump connected to jets, we generate a turbulent flow of tunable intensity with good isotropy and horizontal homogeneity.
-The maximal turbulent Reynolds number of 8800 is significantly larger than in other systems generating turbulence with low mean flow, including RASJA experiments, for which the flow rate per jet cannot be changed.
-Using our setup, we characterize the modification of the turbulence under the influence of the free surface, which acts typically for depths smaller than the integral length measured in the bulk.
+To mimic this situation, we propose an original experimental setup, based on the Randomly Actuated Synthetic Jet Array (RASJA) forcing used to study turbulence with almost no mean flow.
+By using a central pump connected to jets, we generate a turbulent flow of tunable intensity, with good isotropy and horizontal homogeneity, up to a maximal turbulent Reynolds number of 8800.
+The aim here is to characterize how turbulence is modified by the presence of a free surface.
+We show that the free surface affects turbulence for fluid depths smaller than the integral length.
 We report that the turbulent fluctuations become strongly anisotropic when approaching the free surface.
-The vertical velocity fluctuations decrease close to the surface whereas the horizontal ones increase as reported in previous theoretical predictions and numerical observations.
+The vertical velocity fluctuations decrease close to the surface whereas the horizontal ones increase, as reported in previous theoretical predictions and numerical observations.
 We also observe a strong enhancement of the amplitude of the temporal and spatial power spectra of the horizontal velocity at large scales, showing the strengthening of these velocity fluctuations near the free surface.
+Besides, these behaviors are studied for various levels of turbulence.

 PDF